iampeterbanjo/iampeterbanjo.com/README.md

 ### 4. Behaviour Driven Design for test descriptions

 Test results should make it clear what features are working or broken.
 Using a BDD makes this easier by providing the context for the test results.
-[See][bdd].
+[Learn more][bdd].
 For example,

 ```JavaScript
 suite('Given model `connex` helper', () => {